criscara-dev/dendron-template/vault/computer-science.lang.apex.trigger.md

 - trigger class
 - test class

-> explained like toi a 5 yo: a trigger is like a car, in order to run on the street and don't kill anyone, you have to be sure that the car is safe to drive for you and for the sake of other people.
+> explained like to a 5 yo: a trigger is like a car, in order to run on the street and don't kill anyone, you have to be sure that the car is safe to drive for you and for the sake of other people.

 #### Demo: Write a basic Apex trigger
     - Line by line explanation